anders1216/SpitWit/README.md

 **GAME FLOW**

   After creating or joining a game each player is tasked with creating a username.
 After a username is submitted players enter a lobby that displays all the players in their lobby.
 Once 3 or more players have joined a lobby the host is given the option to start a game.
-After the game starts a
+After the game starts each player is shown 4 prompts and given 90 seconds to write a witty answer for all of the prompts.
+After the initial answer phase the game moves into the voting phase.
+During each voting round one prompt is shown with the two different players answers to the prompt.
+Each round allots 10 seconds for players to vote for their favorite answer.
+After the voting phase of each round a results phase ensues displaying the votes for each players answer.
+The player's answer with the most votes wins the round and the player is allocated 100 points.
+After all of the rounds have commenced a final results round displays the results for the entire game and winner is highlighted.

   **GAME LOGIC**

  -->